The connectivity carcass of a vertex subset in a graph: both odd and even case: A -cactus for all valid cuts of set S

-\begin{definition}[Circular family of valid cuts] Let ${\mathcal A} = \{S_1,\ldots,S_\ell\}$ be a partition of $S$ where each $S_i$ is a valid cut of $S$. ${\mathcal A}$ is said to form a circular family of valid cuts of $S$ if there exists a cycle ${O}$ of $\ell$ nodes, each storing a unique element from ${\mathcal A}$ such that each minimum cut of the cycle also defines a valid cut of $S$. \end{definition}
+\begin{definition}[Circular family of valid cuts] Let ${\mathcal A} = \{S_1,\ldots,S_\ell\}$ be a partition of $S$ where each $S_i$ defines a valid cut of $S$. ${\mathcal A}$ is said to form a circular family of valid cuts of $S$ if there exists a cycle ${O}$ whose nodes are the elements of ${\mathcal A}$ such that each minimum cut of the cycle also defines a valid cut of $S$. \end{definition}

 Each minimum cut of a cycle is defined by a pair of edges of the cycle.
 So there are precisely $\ell(\ell-1)/2$ minimum cuts of cycle $O$.
 Interestingly, these and only these are the valid cuts of ${\mathcal A}$ as shown in the following lemma.